Rishavkapil/DevOps_Notes/DNS/DNS RECORD TYPES.md

+DNS records are like a **Contact List**  for the internet that helps map domain name to IP addresses and other services.

 DNS record types are the records that provide information about the hostname or domain.
 These records include current IP address for the domain.